 The subwoofer connects wirelessly to the soundbar, meaning the only wire you’ll need is the power cord.
 The pairing button is also at the back if you ever have issues connecting the sub to the bar.

-The interface of the YAS-207 has a few light indicators that let you know what inputs are in-use, if any effects are in-use and which audio format you’re using.
+The YAS-207's interface has a few light indicators that let you know what inputs are in use, if any effects are in use, and which audio format you’re using.
 The interface is pretty responsive, and we didn’t experience any lag or delay when using it.